Prajwal-Pardhi/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver

 ## Description
 This project is a Rubik's Cube solver implemented in C++ using CLion.
 The virtual Rubik's Cube is modeled using a 3D array data structure.
-The main focus of this project is to apply Object-Oriented Programming (OOP) principles in C++.
+The project is well structured by the implementation of Object-Oriented Programming (OOP) principles in C++.

 ## Features
 - Rubik's Cube modeling: The Rubik's Cube is virtually represented using a 3D array data structure to store the cube's state.